Luteal Phase: Symptoms, Duration, and Its Role in Pregnancy

 • You can track your menstrual cycle for approximately 6 months, and observe the patterns of your phases of the menstrual cycle, to calculate an approximate length of the luteal phase.

 • Basal Body Temperature (BBT) Charting: The BBT of your body increases during ovulation, and stays high until the onset of your upcoming period.
-Track the temperature from the starting of the menstrual cycle, and observe the rise in BBT.
+Track the temperature from the start of the menstrual cycle, and observe the rise in BBT.
 The rise in body temperature is a solid confirmation that you are ovulating.

 Formula to Calculate Ovulation Time During Luteal Phase